genome-spy/genome-spy/docs/getting-started.md

 app](https://genomespy.app/playground/), which allows you to experiment with different visualization specifications directly in the web browser.
 You can load data from publicly accessible web servers or your computer.
-The app is still rudimentary and does not support saving or sharing the visualizations.
+The app is still rudimentary and does not support saving or sharing visualizations.

 ## Observable notebooks